top of page

 Thrifting Tips from Stella Studio

-1. Know Your Style: Before you hit the thrift stores, have a clear idea of your design style and what you’re looking for.
-This will help you stay focused and make better choices.
+1. Know Your Style: Before you hit the thrift stores, have a rough idea of your design style and what you’re looking for.
+This will help you stay focused and not be all over the place (I know, I've been there too).

-3. Think Outside the Box: Don’t limit yourself to using items for their original purpose.
+3. Think Outside the Box: As seen just above, don’t limit yourself to using items for their original purpose.
 An old ladder can become a chic bookshelf, or a vintage suitcase can be repurposed as a stylish coffee table.

-4. Visit Early and Regularly: Thrift stores update their inventory frequently, so make it a habit to visit regularly to catch the latest finds and if you’re heading to a flea market, go in the morning.
+4. Visit Early and Regularly: Thrift stores update their inventory frequently, they'll usually share the dates they get in stock, so make it a habit to visit regularly close to the date/hour to catch the latest finds, and if you’re heading to a flea market, go in the morning.
 Remember: first come, first served.

-For more tips and inspiration on interior design, visit our blog and stay updated on the latest trends.
+For more tips and inspiration on interior design, visit the rest of the blog and stay updated on the latest trends.
 Happy thrifting!

 bottom of page